-Fast forward to 2006, and the torch was past from Mario Lemieux to Sydney Crosby and a new cast and crew of supporting talent.
-The new line-up wasted little time carrying on the tradition, as Sid and co reached the Cup Finals in 2008, won the franchise’s third Cup in 2009, regularly competed over the next 5 years, and took home the Pittsburgh Penguins’ fourth Stanley Cup Championship in franchise history in 2015.
+Fast forward to 2006, and the torch was past from Mario Lemieux to Sydney Crosby, along with a fresh cast and crew of supporting talent.
+The new line-up wasted little time carrying on the tradition, as Sid and co reached the Cup Finals in 2008, won the franchise’s third Cup in 2009, regularly competed over the next 5 years, and took home the Pittsburgh Penguins’ fourth and fifth Stanley Cup Championship in franchise history in 2016 and 2017 respectively.

-Now celebrating their Golden Anniversary, it’s a great opportunity to take a look back at 50 years of Pittsburgh Penguins uniforms, and all the great players who popularized them.
+Celebrating their Golden Anniversary in 2017, The History of the Pens Jersey, 1967-2017 takes a look back at 50 years of Pittsburgh Penguins uniforms and the great players who popularized them.